 - Use the music you associate with motivational scenes.

-- Opt for tracks with no lyrics to avoid distraction.
+- Avoid music with lyrics (not songs) to avoid distraction.

 - Avoid experimental music.